Aros-Technology-Studio/AST-Aros-Financial-Paradigm/04_aros_value_circulation/aroscoin_internal_flow.md

 ## **5. Flow Throttling & Saturation Watch**

-To prevent abuse or over-distribution, each module has a maxPerBlock limit.
+To prevent abuse or over-distribution, each module has a maxPerBatch limit.
 Additionally, the Processing Layer monitors **saturation metrics**:

-- flowRatePerBlock
+- flowRatePerBatch
 - paymentBacklog
 - vaultReleaseQueue
 - circulationDensity